 Dutch Student Gymnastics Competition 2 (NSTC2)

-The NSTC is often held around February and is an all-round competition.
+The NSTC2 is often held around February and is an all-round competition.
 In this format, all apparatus scores count toward your all-around score.
 The apparatus used are the same as in the NSTC1.

-Around March, the Dutch Student Championships in Jumping (NSK Springen) are organized.
+Around March, the NSTC Jumping competition is organized.
 You can participate individually, in a group, or both.

 The individual events are: Vault Pegasus, Mini-trampoline Pegasus, Double Mini-trampoline, Mini-trampoline, Airtrack, and optionally Big Trampoline.